-In it's 33rd year, the Tree of Love lighting ceremony will be held at the Borgess Lawrence Education Center at Borgess Medical Center.
+In it's 34th year, the Tree of Love lighting ceremony will be held at the Ascension Borgess Lawrence Education Center at Ascension Borgess Hospital.
 We invite you all to attend the event.
 To learn more about this exciting event, please visit our Tree of Love page.

-The Borgess Foundation is excited to celebrate another Doctor's Day with our amazing Borgess physicains.
-Some grateful patients showed their appreciation for their Borgess physicians as a special way to honor them.
-If you want to honor your favorite Borgess doctor, visit the Borgess Foundation donation page and include a comment in with your generous support.
+The Ascension Borgess Foundation is excited to celebrate another Doctor's Day with our amazing Ascension Borgess physicains.
+Some grateful patients showed their appreciation for their Ascension Borgess physicians as a special way to honor them.
+If you want to honor your favorite Ascension Borgess doctor, visit the Ascension Borgess Foundation donation page and include a comment in with your generous support.
 Funds from Doctors' Day ensure that our physicians have the tools and medical technologies they need to provide you with the best possible care.